Skip to main content

 According to recent data from the Omicron surge in Utah, unvaccinated individuals are twice as likely to experience a symptomatic infection, six times more likely to be hospitalized, and 13 times more at risk of death than vaccinated individuals.
 Those who have previously been infected with COVID-19 can be re-infected by different virus variants and pass it onto others.

-COVID-19 vaccines and booster shots will protect you.
+COVID-19 vaccines and a booster shot will protect you.

-"It will probably save your life or decrease the duration of symptoms," said Stephen Goldstein, PhD, virologist and post-doctoral researcher at U of U Health.
+"It will probably save your life or decrease the duration of symptoms," says Stephen Goldstein, PhD, a virologist and post-doctoral researcher at U of U Health.
 "Maybe you'll be sick for three days instead of seven, or seven days instead of two weeks."

-Goldstein also said COVID-19 vaccines and a booster shot will reduce severity of illness if you get infected.
+Goldstein also says COVID-19 vaccines and a booster shot will reduce severity of illness if you get infected.

 COVID-19 treatments are scarcely available.